Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Introduction

 Besides $\epsilon$-contamination models with Gaussian distributions, we show that our proposed estimators also work for general elliptical distributions.
 To be specific, the setting $(1-\epsilon)P_{\Gamma}+\epsilon Q$ is also considered, where $\Gamma$ is the scatter matrix under the canonical representation of an elliptical distribution.
 In fact, a characteristic property of the scatter matrix $\Gamma$ of an elliptical distribution is $\mathcal{D}(\Gamma,P_{\Gamma})=1/2$.
 This property allows the depth function to combine naturally with the elliptical family.
 The resulting estimators are also shown to achieve the optimal convergence rates.
-To this end, we can claim that the proposed estimator by matrix depth have two extra robust properties besides its statistical efficiency: resistance to outliers and insensitivity to heavy-tailedness.
+To this end, we can claim that the proposed estimator by matrix depth have two extra robustness properties besides its rate optimality: resistance to outliers and insensitivity to heavy-tailedness.
 In fact, there are many works in the literature on scatter matrix estimation for elliptical distributions, including \cite{maronna1976robust,tyler1987distribution} in classical settings and \cite{xue2011optimal,han2013eca,han2013optimal,wegkamp2013adaptive,fan2014page,han2014robust,han2014scale,mitra2014multivariate,xue2014rank} in high dimensional settings.
-However, the influence of the presence of outliers are not quantified in these works.
-It still remains open whether these estimators can achieve the minimax rates of the $\epsilon$-contamination models.
+However, it still remains open whether these estimators can achieve the minimax rates of the $\epsilon$-contamination models.